Unemployment Insurance in EU->Belgium

 There are different salary ceilings for the different compensation periods (see below).
 If your previous salary was higher than the mentioned salary ceiling, then your unemployment benefits is based on the salary ceiling and not on your actual salary.

-Salary ceilings for calculation are defined as follows:
+Salary ceilings (in 2026) for calculation are defined as follows:

 What salary ceiling?